 Samsung is gaining on Apple in the tablet world, and there are many reasons why.
 Or we should say many devices why.
-While Apple sells just two sizes of the iPad, from $300 up to $500, Samsung offers a much broader range of options, from the small and affordable $160 Galaxy Tab 4 7.0 on up to the premium $600 Galaxy Note Pro 12.2.
+While Apple sells three sizes of the iPad, ranging from $300 to $800, Samsung offers a much broader range of options, from the small and affordable $160 Galaxy Tab 4 7.0 on up to the premium $600 Galaxy Note Pro 12.2.

 Samsung offers a similar design and software experience across its top-selling phones and tablets, making the transition feel seamless.
 Plus, you can use your Samsung slate as a remote control for your TV and enjoy Multi Window split-screen multitasking (on higher-end models).
 However, some Samsung tablets are more worth your money than others, so use this breakdown before you shop.